tswater/wrf_hydro_run/README.txt

 - A DEM
 - Forcing data

+First, move wrf_hydro.exe from the wrf hydro run folder to this location

-First, fill in the text on the wrf_preprocess.py file in the top section.
+Fill in the text on the wrf_preprocess.py file in the top section.
 No other changes should be necessary in this file.

 Run wrf_preprocess.py